santshvm/QuizWebApp/README.md

 <br>

-->Create and style the end page (fileName: end.html and end.js)
+->Created and style the end page (fileName: end.html and end.js)

 ### Screenshot of the end page